 ✔️ Makes you look professional

-✔️ Helps ensure that the tenant has all documents they require by law
+✔️ Helps ensure that the resident has all documents they require by law

 ✔️ It’s convenient for them to have all tenancy information in one place